Who can benefit from Nutritional Therapy?

 If the diet is correct for you, and you do not wish for symptoms to return then yes it would be worth your while to follow dietary recommendations.
 It should be made clear however that Nutritional therapy does not offer diets per se but optional ways of eating appropriately to the body-type.

 Will I need to take supplementation?

-Supplementation are tools I use to support and manipulate unhealthy organs and systems toward better health.
-I do use supplementation in every instance with client with whom I work.
+Supplementation is used to support and manipulate unhealthy organs and systems toward better health.
+I do use supplementation in every instance with the client with whom I work.